A fundamental differential system of Riemannian geometry: Proofs of main formulae

 This proves (\ref{torsaodenablaasterisco}).
 Regarding the 1-form $\theta$ defined in (\ref{mu}), we use the same connection to compute firstly:

 Hence, by a well-known formula,

 as we wished. \end{proof}

-\subsection{Proofs for section \ref{Thenewnforms}}
+\subsection{Proofs for Section \ref{Thenewnforms}}

-Note that $\theta$ is actually defined on $TM$.
-Undoubtedly $\theta$ corresponds with the pull-back of the Liouville 1-form on the cotangent bundle through the musical isomorphism induced by the metric.
-Hence $\dx\theta$ corresponds with the pull-back of the canonical, exact symplectic form of $T^*M$ (cf. the general case of a connection with torsion in \cite{Alb3}).
-Using the adapted direct orthonormal frame $\{e_0,e_1,\ldots,e_n,e_{n+1},\ldots,e_{2n}\}$, locally defined on $\tsb$, we prove the basic structure equations. \begin{proof}[Proof of Proposition \ref{Basicstrutequations}] First note (recall we use $e^{ab}=e^a\wedge e^b$)
+Note that $\theta$ is actually defined on the manifold $TM$.
+Undoubtedly $\theta$ corresponds with the pullback of the Liouville 1-form on the cotangent bundle through the musical isomorphism induced by the metric.
+Hence $\dx\theta$ corresponds with the pullback of the canonical, exact symplectic form of $T^*M$ (cf. the general case of a connection with torsion in \cite{Alb3}).
+Using the adapted direct orthonormal frame $\{e_0,e_1,\ldots,e_n,e_{n+1},\ldots,e_{2n}\}$, locally defined on $\tsb$, we prove the basic structure equations. \begin{proof}[Proof of Proposition \ref{Basicstrutequations}] First note (recall the notation $e^{ab}=e^a\wedge e^b$)